CyberYuppy/CyberYuppy/README.md

 - <a href="https://github.com/CyberYuppy/Security-Audit-">Security Audit</a>
 - SOC Automation Project
 - <a href="https://github.com/CyberYuppy/File-permission-and-Access-control-in-Linux">File permission and Access control in Linux
-- Data filtering and Querry optimization using SQL
+- <a href="https://github.com/CyberYuppy/Data-filtering-and-Query-optimization-using-SQL">Data filtering and Querry optimization using SQL
 - Creating a python algorithm